lil-brumski/cgpa_calculator/README.md

 3. My development device is my phone lmao!

 4. I use Termux on Android to work.
+I use Termux's default location to run the files.

 5. Download *clang* for the .cpp file, *mono* for the .cs file.